-The following essay topic analysis examines the Notre Dame / Mendoza (Mendoza) MBA admissions essays for the 2019-2020 admissions season.
+The following essay topic analysis examines the Notre Dame / Mendoza (Mendoza) MBA essays for the 2023-2024 admissions season.
 You can also review essay topic analyses for all of the other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Statement of Purpose

-Please share your short-term professional goals.
-What role does a Notre Dame MBA play in helping you achieve these goals?
+Please share your short term professional goals.
+How does the Notre Dame Master of Business Administration help achieve your career goals?
 (100 words or less)